 By Wilf Miller – Keremeos, B.C.

-While earning money to pay up the homestead, he spent the winters in B.C. logging camps, sometimes working all winter for $25.
-He saw several get killed.
-Safety was not a priority then.
+While earning money to pay for the homestead, he spent the winters in B.C. logging camps.
+Sometimes, he worked all winter for just $25.
+He witnesses several people get killed as safety was not a priority then.

 When he was hauling coal for Lane & Climie ranch near Castor, Alta., a loaded wagon ran over his upper leg and broke the bone.
-He was with another teamster with a load of coal also, who helped dad back on his load and dad had to drive his own team that way the 12 miles to the Lane & Climy ranch.
+He was with another teamster who also had a load of coal.
+He helped dad back on his load.
+Dad had to drive his own team, with broken leg, the 12 miles to the Lane & Climie ranch.

-When he arrived they took him off his load of coal and put him to bed.
-In the morning they put straw in the bottom of an empty wagon, laid him on that, and took him 40 miles away, to Stettler, Alta. for treatment.
+When he arrived, they took him off his load of coal and put him to bed.
+In the morning they put straw in the bottom of an empty wagon, laid him on that, and took him 40 miles to Stettler, Alta., for treatment.

 With a start like that, dad worked hard all his life.
-He and mother raised four boys and four girls and we all grew up to be successful, thanks in no small part to our father’s early hardship and struggles.
+He and my mother raised four boys and four girls and we all grew up to be successful, thanks in no small part to our father’s early hardship and struggles.